FuelLabs/fuel-vm/.npm/.scripts/template/README.md

 # Getting Started

-Be sure to `await` the the WASM async initialization:
+Be sure to `await` the WASM async initialization:

 ```ts
 import * as {{NAME_UNDERSCORED}} from '@fuels/vm-{{PKG_NAME}}'